UTokyo-PBL/pbl2022-2022-team4b/backend/README.md

 To use the API, please follow this blog post: http://v1k45.com/blog/modern-django-part-4-adding-authentication-to-react-spa-using-drf/

-Generally to say, after login, you need to add such a header for authentication: `Authentication: Token [Your Token]`, in which the token is received in login response.
+Generally to say, after login, you need to add such a header for authorization: `authorization: Token [Your Token]`, in which the token is received in login response.

 When testing, I also found it's necessary to add this header: `X-CSRFToken: [Token]`, in which the token is received from the response.